NASA Research Park: Development

 NASA's goal is to develop a world-class, shared-use research and development campus in association with government entities, academia, industry, and nonprofits.
 The NADP/EIS provides a framework to guide the use, renovation, management, and development of facilities at Ames over the next 20 years to achieve that goal.
 The NRP supports NASA's overall mission in three areas: advancing NASA's research leadership; facilitating science and technology education; and creating a unique community of researchers, students, and educators.

 NASA's recent vision and mission statements recognize that from NASA, industry, and universities will come integration of these segments, making the most of their attributes—NASA's focus on high-risk, long-term research; industry's ability to react quickly with applied technologies; and university expertise in educating and providing a workforce for the future.

-The Vision for Space Exploration (VSE) announced in 2004, requires NASA to partner with all kinds of relevant organizations to sustain the long-term vision.
-The NRP has and is continuing to bring together diverse partners, assisting the pursuit of the VSE and other NASA programs.
-Through the interaction of academia, industry, and nonprofit organizations at a federal laboratory, a unique community of researchers, students, and educators with a shared mission to advance human knowledge will be created.
-This is the goal of the NRP.
+The Vision for Space Exploration (VSE) announced in 2004, required NASA to partner with all kinds of relevant organizations to sustain their long-term vision.
+The NRP had and is continuing to bring together diverse partners, assisting the pursuit of the VSE and other NASA programs.
+Through the interaction of academia, industry, and non-profit organizations at a federal laboratory, a unique community of researchers, students, and educators with a shared mission to advance human knowledge was created.
+This was the goal of the NRP.

 In October 2011, the U.S. President issued a Presidential Memorandum "Accelerating Technology Transfer and Commercialization of Federal Research in Support of High-Growth Businesses" that directs federal agencies to "Facilitate Commercialization through Local and Regional Partnerships".
 It was also mentioned that "Agencies must take steps to enhance successful technology innovation networks by fostering increased Federal laboratory engagement with external partners, including universities, industry consortia, economic development entities, and State and local governments." and "to use existing authorities, such as Enhanced Use Leasing or Facility Use Agreements, to locate applied research and business support programs, such as incubators and research parks, on or near Federal laboratories and other research facilities to further technology transfer and commercialization.
 I encourage agencies with Federal laboratories and other research facilities to engage in public-private partnerships in those technical areas of importance to the agency's mission with external partners to strengthen the commercialization activities in their local region."
 NRP has implemented this directive through its program of onsite and offsite industry and academic partnerships.